|

 Here are the results.

-BTW, this approach will work to upgrade a DC-1100 bag type to use a canister filter.
+BTW, this approach will work to upgrade a DC-1100 bag type (or most other large dust collectors) to use a canister filter.

 I received the Wynn Envronmental C1425 yesterday (02/22/2012), so today I'm working on fitting it to the JET DC-1100C.